 Wild camping is not allowed in Slovenia and in the National Parks of Croatia.
 In Durmitor there is a camping fee (small tent 3 euro per night, big one 5 euro).
 Information about mountain huts and other accommodations is listed on the Via Dinarica website.

-Prices vary from 5 euros (households) to 50 euros (hotels) per person per night, but for most mountain huts you pay not more than 10 euros.
+Prices vary from 5 euros (households) to 50 euros (hotels) per person per night, but for most mountain huts you won’t pay more than 10 euros.
 Discounts are only for members of local mountaineering association, but the skloništa (shelters/refuge or bivouac huts) are free and open for everyone.
 For many huts (especially in Bosnia and Herzegovina) you need a key.
-Check the link above for phone numbers, conditions and other detail information of the huts.
+Check the link above for phone numbers, conditions and other detailed information about the huts on the trail.

 Here you have an interactive map with (all) Mountain huts in the Balkans.

 Although you have to be careful, there are enough water sources along the way.
 In Slovenia and Croatia I did not always follow the original VD track, which made it easier for me to find water.
 If you do stay on the official track, check the comments (trail.viadinarica.com) and conditions for those stages.

 Note that not all the springs and water sources are ˝working˝.
 Especially in Bosnia and Herzegovina this was a problem.
 They can dry out during the summer or are a bit of the trail and hard to find.
 Again, check the comments and conditions per stage on the Via Dinarica website.